abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 ### Data types
 - *Data types*: Represents a type of data which can be process using the program.

-    - Some types of dati in programs are number, letters or words.
+    - Some types of data in programs are number, letters or words.

     - inst, floats, doubles, etc.